Corplex wins at the MRW National Recycling Awards for its closed-loop recycling system

 Corplex has won the Circular Economy Initiative category at this year’s MRW National Recycling Awards at the Hilton London Metropole.
 Corplex took the top honours for its innovative closed-loop recycling system for out-of-home (OOH) media.
 At the centre of the project is Corplex’s new multi-million-pound 22,000 sq ft de-inking facility at its Gloucester site.

-The project is a collaboration with Global Media and The Delta Group.
+The project is a collaboration with Global, the Media and Entertainment Group and The Delta Group.
 It allows direct returns of the printed Correx® boards, post advertising campaign, back to Corplex’s Gloucester site after each campaign.
 There the boards are shredded, washed and recycled into clean, high whiteness PP flakes.
 These are then re-extruded into new boards with up to 70% recycled content – an industry first.

 The closed loop facility was also recognised at this year’s Made in Britain Impact Awards.
 Corplex was awarded Runner-Up in the Innovation of the Year category.
 The company was also shortlisted for a Sustainability of the Year award, further recognition for Corplex’s ongoing commitment to driving sustainable change through innovation.